Akascape/CTkMenuBar/README.md

 | padx | set padding in x for the dropdown frame |
 | pady | set padding in y for the dropdown frame |
 | _*other frame parameters_ | other ctk frame parameters can also be passed |

+_Credits goes to [LucianoSaldivia](https://github.com/LucianoSaldivia) for providing this dropdown menu class._